 - Also have a look at the best cloud storage services (opens in new tab)

-IDrive is a versatile cloud backup service which does its best to cater for just about every possible need, especially as you get 10TB of storage space.
+IDrive is a versatile cloud backup service that does its best to cater to just about every possible need, especially as you get 10TB of storage space.

 The baseline 250GB storage may not be enough for everyone (except for business users), but hybrid backup support – the ability to save some files locally – allows you to be more selective about which files head for the cloud, and which stay nearby.

-IDrive Express is a feature which enables quickly backing up or restoring your system via a physically shipped drive.
+IDrive Express is a feature that enables quickly backing up or restoring your system via a physically shipped drive.
 Unusually, the Business plan allows three free backups per year.